sillynerd45/zknight/README.md

 - Knight A and Knight B collide
 - Either knight steps onto a Static TNT barrel
 - Either knight steps onto a Moving TNT barrel (or a barrel moves into a knight)
+- 5 minutes of real time elapse, or 512 ticks are used up

 ### Game Elements